seborama/fuego/README.md

 For contributions, you must develop in TDD fashion and ideally provide Go testable examples (if meaningful).

+## The Golden rules of the game

+1- Producers close their channel.
+In other words, when you create a channel, you are responsible for closing it.
+Whenever the fuego creates a channel, it is responsible for closing it.

+2- Consumers do not close channels.

+3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channel's buffer fills up.

 ## Main features

 The code documentation can be found on [godoc](http://godoc.org/github.com/seborama/fuego).